EGichuhi/EGichuhi/README.md

 - 👀 I’m interested in data.
 - 🌱 I’m an aspiring Data Engineer,
 - 📫 You can reach me through email: ewgichuh@uwaterloo.ca
+- I also create websites for friends and my community.
+You might see some of these on here :)